-Tips: Keep Background App Refresh turned on.
+Note: Keep Background App Refresh turned on.

-Google photos backup slow, for some users, it may be caused by a corrupt database.
-Therefore, to clear the relative user directory and rebuild the database may solve Google photos backup not working.
+Google Photos backup slow, for some users, it may be caused by a corrupt database.
+Therefore, to clear the relative user directory and rebuild the database may solve Google Photos backup not working.

 1. Click on the Google Drive icon in the notification area.

-2. Hold the shift key and click on the three dots at the top right of the pop up window.
+2. Hold the shift key and click on the three dots at the top right of the pop-up window.

 3. Click “Enable Diagnostic Mode”.

-4. In the pop up window, select “Open the config directory” to bring up an explorer window.
+4. In the pop-up window, select “Open the config directory” to bring up an explorer window.

 5. Go back to click on the Google Drive icon and click the three dots.